michaelpetersubc/documentation/Econ514/incetives.md

  There is a collection of notebooks you can use during the course.
 Clone them from [https://github.com/michaelpetersubc/notebooks](https://github.com/michaelpetersubc/notebooks).

+ It will be assumed that you have read and understand the university required reading in this link - [legal disclamer](legal_stuff.md)

 # The following is a partial list of topics.